adonisjs/v5-docs/content/reference/views/globals/all-helpers.md

 ### auth
 Reference to the [ctx.auth](../../../guides/auth/introduction.md#usage) instance.
 You can use it to display the specific portion of your markup conditionally.

+This helper is only available when using the `@adonisjs/auth` package.

 ```edge
 @if(auth.isLoggedIn)
   <p> Hello {{ auth.user.username }} </p>